 Following CABG surgery, patients with complications were more likely to be readmitted within 30-days of discharge.

-This report uses data from the California Coronary Artery Bypass Graft (CABG) Outcomes Reporting Program (CCORP) to provide comparisons of readmissions due to CABG complications from 2018 to 2021.
-These years are the most recently available data that is used by CCORP in its mandated annual performance reporting.
+This report uses data from the California Coronary Artery Bypass Graft (CABG) Outcomes Reporting Program (CCORP) to provide comparisons of readmissions due to CABG complications from 2018 to 2022.
+These years are the most recently available data used by CCORP for mandated annual performance reporting.

 This visualization is intended to help healthcare providers understand high-risk and low-risk complications that may result in readmission.